ms-numpress/ms-numpress/README.md

 time or M/Z arrays, and 2 for compressing non smooth data with lower requirements on precision like ion count arrays.

-Implementations and unit test are provided in C++ and Java, for Python bindings exist.
+Implementations and unit test are provided in C++, Java, and C#: for Python bindings exist.

 ### C++ library tests